-All students participating in interscholastic athletics are required by the Board of Education to pay a user fee of \$125.
-No refunds will be issued after the first interscholastic competition.
-All students participating in interscholastic athletics or school activities are required to be in good standing with all District fees and obligations.
+All students participating in IHSA interscholastic athletics are required by the Board of Education to pay a User Fee of \$160 prior to the first IHSA contest.
+No refunds will be issued after the first IHSA contest.
+All students participating in IHSA athletic or school activities are required to be in good standing with all district fees and obligations.